ManageIQ/ansible-manageiq-automate/README.md

-manageiq-automate
+manageiq.ansible_manageiq_automate
 =========

-The `manageiq-automate` role allows for users of ManageIQ Automate to modify and add to the Automate Workspace via an Ansible Playbook.
+The `manageiq_automate` role allows for users of ManageIQ Automate to modify and add to the Automate Workspace via an Ansible Playbook.
 The role includes a module `manageiq_automate` which does all the heavy lifting needed to modify or change the Automate Workspace.

 Requirements
 ------------

-ManageIQ has to be Gaprindashvili (G Release) or higher.
+ManageIQ has to be Gaprindashvili or higher.

 The example playbook makes use of the `manageiq_automate` module which is also included as part of this role.